gregoryfoo95/Eeveelution/README.md

 - Include timer function to increase difficulty for user
 - Link up with database for scoreboard tracking
 - Perform animated movements for flush/merge and addition of new "Pokeball" tile.
+- Cater for Mobile Phone Styling and Touch Screen Swipe